johnkennethpteodoro/colorPicker/README.md

 ## Technologies Used
 - **React**: A powerful JavaScript library for building user interfaces, enabling fast and dynamic updates.
 - **Tailwind CSS**: A utility-first CSS framework that allows for rapid design and responsive layouts.
-- **REST API**: Integrates with an external REST API to retrieve color data..
+- **REST API**: Integrates with an external REST API to retrieve color data.

 ## Installation